dudash/openshift-workshops/www/3.3/offline/workshop-lab5-devmanage.md

 categories: [lab, developers]
 ---

-## Developing and managing an application in Open Shift
+## Developing and managing an application in OpenShift
-In this lab we will explore some of the common activities undertaken by developers working in Open Shift.
+In this lab we will explore some of the common activities undertaken by developers working in OpenShift.
 You will become familiar with how to use environment variables, build configurations, and more.
 Let's look at some of the basic things a developer might care about for a deployed app.

 ### See the app in action and inspect some details
 There is no more ambiguity or confusion about where the app came from.
-Open Shift provides traceability for your running deployment back to the docker image and the registry it came from, as well as (for images built by openshift) back to the exact source code branch and commit.
+OpenShift provides traceability for your running deployment back to the docker image and the registry it came from, as well as (for images built by openshift) back to the exact source code branch and commit.
 Let's take a look at that.

 <div class="panel-group" id="accordionA" role="tablist" aria-multiselectable="true">
   <div class="panel panel-default">